wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 We've included the `reverseproxy.crt` and `reverseproxy.key` as both the client **AND** server certificate.key pair in this instance.
 This certificate is presented, when asked, to connections attempting to contact this virtual proxy server in addiotn to represneting the ssl certificate that will be present to the backend server; identified by `proxy_pass` which is our exposed httpbin application from the mesh.

 `ssl_client_certifcates` switch that enables/disables the reverse proxy's server's certificate authentication behavior.
 Here we've set it to `optional`.
-In an internla corporate environment may this mTLS between the browser and the reverse proxy in most circumstances would be deemed overkill.  most cetinaly covering all bases and
+This is easier to manage in an intenral corpoate environment where you could have more or more endorsed root Certifcates, concaentaed into a single file.
+Outside this though, the overhead of managing an accepted list of CAs of publicy-accesible browsers would be burdensome, to put it lightly.

 ### Step 8: Test the OpenShift Service Mesh with mTLS enabled